appbaseio/Docs/content/docs/hosting/BYOC/ConnectToYourElasticSearch.md

 ### Example

 Here is a quick example of how you can connect your AWS ElasticSearch cluster with Appbase.io.
-Assuming you already have AWS ElasticSearch Cluster in place, you can follow the steps below
+Assuming you already have AWS ElasticSearch Cluster in place, you can follow the steps below:

-**Step 1 -** Temporarily modify Access Policy of your AWS ElasticSearch cluster to Allow open access to the domain .
-This is done to verify your ElasticSearch URL.
+**Step 1 -** Temporarily modify Access Policy of your AWS ElasticSearch cluster to Allow open access to the domain.
+This is done to verify and connect to your ElasticSearch domain from Appbase.io.

-> Note: It may take up to 2-5 min.
-Once the Appbase.io BYOC Cluster is deployed you will be provided with Cluster IP which you can whitelist in your AWS ElasticSearch and make it secure again.

 ![aws-policy](https://i.imgur.com/rMpevVE.png)

-**Step 2 -** Go to the **[Create Cluster Link](https://dashboard.appbase.io/clusters/new/my-cluster)**.
+**Step 2 -** Go to the **[Create Cluster Page](https://dashboard.appbase.io/clusters/new/my-cluster)**.

 ![](https://i.imgur.com/X6dTO8f.png)